 When positioning a tooth, it is sometimes useful to see the movement of the whole tooth, including its roots.

-Therefore, Blue Sky Plan allows you to add a virtual tooth with roots by enabling the checkbox "Show Virtual Tooth".
-To refine the shape and position of the newly added virtual tooth to closely match the underlying tooth separated from the 3D scan, click the tooth (it turns red) and enable the "Adjust Virtual Tooth Position" button.
-Now, you may adjust the position and size of the virtual tooth using the in-scene widget.
+Therefore, Blue Sky Plan allows you to add a virtual tooth with roots simply by enabling the checkbox "Show Virtual Tooth".
+To refine the shape and position of the newly added virtual tooth so it closely matches the underlying tooth separated from the 3D scan, click the tooth (it turns red) and enable the "Adjust Virtual Tooth Position" button.
+Now, you may adjust the position and size of the virtual tooth using the inscene widget.
 For better clarity of the roots, you can increase the transparency of the jaw by moving the slider in the panel.
+To hide the virtual teeth, click on the "Hide All Virtual Teeth" button.